 Returning to school during the COVID-19 pandemic may take some getting used to.
-New student routines mixing in-person learning with virtual education can be expected.
-Check with your school district for new routines by grade.
+Check with your school district for new student routines.
 If your child has all, or some, in-person classroom learning, it is important to conduct daily COVID-19 health screenings.
 Before sending your child to school, parents and guardians are strongly encouraged to monitor their children for COVID-19 symptoms daily:

 - Fever or chills

 - Shortness of breath or difficulty breathing

 - Congestion or runny nose